CoRE-RG/OMNeT4VSCode/README.md

 Then there are a lot of helper functions to create the tasks.
 At the bottom of the script is the actual execution of the functions to create the tasks, which you can adjust to your needs, e.g., if you do not want exclude specific models.

-Run the script using `python create_tasks.py` in the repository root.
+Run the script using `python3 create_tasks.py` in the repository root.
 It will create a
 `tasks.json` file in the `.vscode` folder.
 If there was an old `tasks.json` file it will be moved to `tasks.json.old` with an index if there are multiple so you do not loose a task configuration.